xesscorp/XuLA2/FPGA/LX25/README.rst

 ==========================================
-XuLA-200 FPGA Design Examples
+XuLA2 FPGA Design Examples
 ==========================================

-Each of these directories contains a complete Xilinx ISE WebPACK 13 design project for the XuLA-200 board.
+Each of these directories contains a complete Xilinx ISE WebPACK 13 design project for the XuLA2-LX25 board.
+(It's easy to re-target these to the XuLA2-LX9 board: just select **Project => Design Properties..." and change the **Device** field to ``XC6SLX9``.)

     blinker/:
         A simple LED blinker design from chapter 4 of the book "FPGAs!?
 Now What?".